smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 You will also need a MetaMask (or other Remix compatible wallet) in your browser with some testnet tokens of choice.
 See our [MetaMask tutorial](https://www.youtube.com/watch?v=4ZgFijd02Jo) if you need help setting up a wallet.

+We recommend you first test the tutorial on an EVM-compatible testnet where Chainlink Keepers is deployed.

 ## Creating your own Job Scheduler contract

-To create your own on-chain Job Scheduler contract (called ), we will use the externally audited and pre-deployed [CronUpkeepFactory](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/factories/CronUpkeepFactory.sol) smart contract to deploy a new smart contract.
+To create your own on-chain Job Scheduler contract, we will use the externally audited and pre-deployed Chainlink  [CronUpkeepFactory](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/factories/CronUpkeepFactory.sol) smart contract to deploy a new on-chain smart contract.
 This is called the [Factory pattern](https://www.youtube.com/watch?v=Q1zZo4O_Ong), where one contract deploys another contract.
-To generate a new Job Scheduler for you called `CronUpkeep`, select the new file icon in Remix, name it `CronUpkeepFactory.abi` and paste the ABI for `CronUkeepFactory`.
+To generate your Job Scheduler (called `CronUpkeep`), select the new file icon in Remix, name it `CronUpkeepFactory.abi` and paste the ABI for `CronUkeepFactory`.
 The ABI is the application binary interface that is used to interact with the smart contract that has been deployed to the network.

 ![Remix ABI Cron](/images/keepers/cron-1.png)

-Select the **DEPLOY & RUN TRANSACTIONS** icon on the left and set **Environment** to *Injected Web3*.
+Now select the **DEPLOY & RUN TRANSACTIONS** icon on the left and set **Environment** to *Injected Web3*.
 Paste the address of your deployed `CronUpkeepFactory` contract in the **At Address** box and select the **At Address** button.
 You can find the addresses for `CronUpkeepFactory` [below](#contract-addresses).
-Once this step is completed, you will be able to view callable functions.
+Once this step is completed, you will be able to view callable functions fo the `CronUpkeepFactory`.
 Select the orange `newCronUpkeep` button and follow the prompts to confirm the transaction.
-Once the transaction is complete you should see a transaction hash in the terminal
+Once the transaction is complete you should see a transaction hash in the terminal pointing to the creation of your Job Scheduler

 ## Finding the address of your Job Scheduler

 Please copy the transaction hash of your transaction, and open it in the scanner of the chain you are working on.
-Now select the *Internal Txns* tab.
-This will show what happened during this transaction and it will contain the address of our Job Scheduler (or CronUpkeep).
+For example, if you were working on Ethereum Kovan please go to https://kovan.etherscan.io/ and search for your Transaction Hash.
+Now select the *Internal Txns* tab which will show the contract creation and contract address in the To field.
 Please note the address and transaction hash for future use.

 ![Remix Transaction Hash](/images/keepers/cron-2.png)

 ## Interacting with your Job Scheduler

 To interact with your Job Scheduler contract, create a new file called `CronUpkeep.abi` in Remix and paste the ABI for `CronUpkeep` contract from the Resources section below.
-Select the **DEPLOY & RUN TRANSACTIONS** icon on the left and paste the address of your `CronUpkeep` contract in the **At Address** box, and then select the **At Address** button.
+Select the **DEPLOY & RUN TRANSACTIONS** icon on the left and paste the address of your Job Scheduler contract in the **At Address** box, and then select the **At Address** button.
 Please accept the prompts after which the contract interface will open in the bottom left of Remix.

 ![Remix Contract Interface](/images/keepers/cron-3.png)